JBL Gains Traction in AI Infrastructure: Will It Translate Into Revenue Growth?

 Jabil is building a credible end-to-end position in AI data center infrastructure.
 The acquisitions, manufacturing investments, and thermal focus align with where the bottlenecks are moving.
 If execution holds, the 2026 revenue target looks achievable-and management teams planning AI capacity should keep Jabil on the shortlist.

 Need to upskill your team for AI-led operations and vendor decisions?
-Explore practical programs by role at Complete AI Training.
+Explore role-based programs at AI Learning Path for CIOs, the AI Learning Path for Technology Managers, and the AI Learning Path for Software Engineers at Complete AI Training.

 Your membership also unlocks: